aszswaz/project.nvim/Readme.md

 " Set option parameters
 :ProjectOption filetype text

-" Opens the hook script, which will be created automatically if it does not exist.
+" Create a shell script and register a user-commands to execute the script, --autostart means that the script needs to be executed automatically when neovim starts.
-:ProjectOpenHook demo.sh
+:ProjectCmd --autostart Demo

-" delete the hook script
+" Remove shell scripts, and user-commands.
-:ProjectDeleteHook demo.sh
+:ProjectCmdDel Demo
 ```